LucVisserWUR/R-scripts-acoustic-telemetry-HVS-and-NWW/README.md

 4. To dive deeper into the effects of different types of sluice management, continue with the 'Sluice_management_analysis_FINAL.R' script.
 To work with this script you'll need to load the 'Env_Getij_Spui_Kier_HVS.csv' csv file, which is also provided in the repository.

 5. Now you can import the environmental variable information, to later link it to the detection efficiencies that were calculated in DE_calculation_HVS_1_hour.R' and 'DE_calculation_NWW_1_hour'.
 To correlate detection efficiency with the environmental variables, you should start with the 'Env_Variables_HVS_NWW_MainScript.R' script.
 This script will form the mainscript for all the plots and statistical analyses you will later do.
 In the 'Env_Variables_HVS_NWW_MainScript.R' script you will import environmental data by importing a variety of environmental variable csv files.
-All these csv files can be found in the 'Environmental-variable-csv-files' branch.
+Most of these csv files can be found in the 'Environmental-variable-csv-files' branch.
+Some files were too big to attach in this branch.
+For the files 'Env_hvs-debiet_0308.csv',

 Environmental-variable-csv-files